FrontendMasters/gatsby-intro/README.md

 ## Course Errata

+### Video: [Rendering Components in MDX](https://frontendmasters.com/courses/gatsby/rendering-components-in-mdx/) video at 1 minute, 32 seconds where Jason installs the Gatsby MDX plugin.

 #### The `gatsby-mdx` plugin was deprecated in favor of `gatsby-plugin-mdx`.

 Fixed code: See this [commit to migrate to gatsby-plugin-mdx](https://github.com/FrontendMasters/gatsby-intro/commit/fe9aae6255cc1749205f95e8ca6698476f992a61)

 `npm install gatsby-plugin-mdx` instead of `gatsby-mdx`

-Video: Jason installs this plugin in the [Rendering Components in MDX](https://frontendmasters.com/courses/gatsby/rendering-components-in-mdx/) video at 1 minute, 32 seconds.

 View the `step4/mdx-blog` branch for final code for the section.

+### Video: [Adding Optimized Images to Post](https://frontendmasters.com/courses/gatsby/adding-optimized-images-to-posts/) at 1 minute, 49 seconds where Jason configures remark images.

 #### An additional config line needs to be added to configure `gatsby-remark-images`.